-I was blown away by the Gear S2 watch at the IFA trade show this year.
-Maybe I had Berlin goggles, but Samsung unveiled its new watch flawlessly, and it was the best-looking, easiest-to-use watch I had ever seen, from an interface standpoint.
-I stand by most of my initial reaction.
-The Gear S2, in many ways, is the best Samsung product in years.
-Unfortunately, since the final version of the watch hit my wrist, the experience hasn’t been all daisies and daffodils.
+Smartwatches have gotten better and better looking since the the Gear S2 watch first blew us away at the 2015 IFA trade show.
+Maybe it was the Berlin goggles, but Samsung’s was the best-looking, easiest-to-use watch we had ever seen, from an interface standpoint.
+And over time, the watch’s beauty held out.
+In many ways, the Gear S2 was the best Samsung product in years.
+Unfortunately, since strapping the final version of the watch on our wrists — and over the months since then –the experience hasn’t been all daisies and daffodils.

 Beautiful and comfortable

 The user interface of a watch is important, but an attractive and comfortable design is more important.
 Watches are fashion statements, and no one wants to wear something crappy or huge just for some notifications.
-A lot of post-Apple Watch wearables are looking more acceptable on the wrist, but the Gear S2 is the best-looking, best-sized smartwatch yet.
+A lot of post-Apple Watch wearables are looking more acceptable on the wrist, but the Gear S2 is one of the best-looking, best-sized smartwatch yet.
+That said, the competition in recent months has gotten quite stiff.
+The Huawei Watch is better looking, for example, though the interface is less intuitive and elegant.
+And the Gear S3, which should be released shortly, promises competition and adds some crucial missing features, though Samsung says it is will not replace the S2.

+But back to the S2 itself!
 Perfectly round and sized at a comfortable 1.2 inches (42mm total case size), it’s an optimal size to fit on a large variety of wrist shapes and sizes.
-It’s in between the two Apple Watch sizes, and comes in two designs, a sporty version and a Classic version.
-The Classic also has a ribbed watch face and traditional lugs, making it compatible with any 20mm watchband.
+It’s in between the two Apple Watch sizes, and comes in two designs: a sporty version and a Classic version.
+The Classic also has a ribbed watch face and traditional lugs, making it compatible with any 20mm watch band.
 There are versions of the Sport with added 3G/4G connectivity as well.

 The button layout on the Gear S2 is straightforward and better than any other smartwatch.
 It has two navigation buttons on its right side.
 The bottom one acts as a power button and Home button, which brings you back to the home screen, and the top acts as a Back button, bringing you back into the previous menu, like an Android phone.
 Both buttons are comfortable to press and easy to find, even in the dark.